 An excellent way to keep visitors longer on your website page is actually to anticipate who’s visiting.
 Therefore, audience/buyer personas are essential.
 Get hold of vital information about things your potential customers love to read and see.
 Engaging content is only as good as the persona you’re trying to pull.
 Consider things like demographics, interests, and other information.
 Keep in mind that you can have as many audience personas as you can manage.
 All you have to do is tailor your customers’ desires in the content you want to produce.

 Sometimes all you need is a heading that instantly grabs the attention of potential customers.
 With a heading that’s intriguing and awesome to read, they’ll have a good reason to stay longer on the page.
 Also, they’re likely to move on to other pages to learn more about what you can do for them.
 Without a heading that’s just as compelling as your central message, you can expect more bounces than you’d wish for.
 Thankfully, it’s never too late to learn how to write and use catchy headings.

 5. You Need a Good Introduction

-Whether you engage the services of the best essay writing sites or choose to do it yourself, a good introduction can do half the job.
+Whether you engage the services of the “write my essays online“ sites or choose to do it yourself, a good introduction can do half the job.
 Your introduction is often the difference between a potential customer going ahead to read what you have to say, or getting pissed off and shutting down your page.
 Which do you prefer?
 Sure, you want them to stay longer, and possibly visit more pages.
 Get your introduction spot on and you won’t have to worry.
 Further, it’s not as difficult as you imagine it to be.
 You need a short introduction that immediately captures the imagination.
 This way, visitors are willing to go on and read.
 Let it be something a reader can cover and understand within seconds of seeing it.